 All authors, whether they are a faculty member publishing a monograph, a grant funded researcher publishing a scholarly article, or a graduate student writing a dissertation, need to be familiar with the basic concepts of copyright and have an awareness of the options for publishing, posting, archiving and distributing their scholarship.
-Many scholars, including teaching faculty, are not well-versed in these issues and therefore not equipped to educate students who they may be similarly advising.
-Librarians can fill this gap given their knowledge of copyright and the publication process.
+Many scholars are not well-versed in these issues but librarians can fill this gap given their knowledge of copyright and the publication process.

 Before You Sign That Contract!: Harvard's guide to copyright and publishing.